Featured attractions

 The stones from Statham's Quarry were used for street paving in Perth in the early 1900's.

-The shore-line on the western side of Cape Naturaliste is rocky and exposed to ocean swells.
+The shoreline on the western side of Cape Naturaliste is rocky and exposed to ocean swells.

-Moses Rock South is a popular surf break and fishing spot.
+Honeycombs is a popular surf break and fishing spot.

 This delightful little beach is about 70m long and features large granite rocks that protrude from the water.

-Lefthanders is a well known surf location just south of Gracetown.
+Lefthanders is a well-known surf location just south of Gracetown.

 Moses Rock North is a popular surf break.